AppSotoLLC/nfwjs/README.md

 ## ViewComponent

-The `ViewComponent` class should be used to define behavior of tightly coupled user interface elements.
+The `ViewComponent` class should be used to define behavior of user interface elements.

 #### initialize()
 Performs any initialization that should occur after component instantiation.
 This method should be overloaded in child class.